NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Refers to an object having a reference to another object (or objects).
 The objects are independent of each other, and the child object can exist without the parent object.

-Examples of aggregation include a `Garage`-type having a `Car`-type object; a `Library`-type object having a `Book`-type object; a `Classroom`-type object having a `Student`-type objects, and so forth.
+Examples of aggregation include a `Garage`-type having a `Car`-type object, a `Library`-type object having a `Book`-type object, a `Classroom`-type object having a `Student`-type object, and so forth.
 Cars, books, and students can all exist independently of their 'container'.

 #### Composition